 Farm Spirit has been a favorite of mine for some time, and it keeps getting better.
 This year, with the move to the larger space on Belmont, Chef Scott Winegard stepping into the kitchen, and with Fermenter and Folklore now in the Farm Spirit family, there’s so much vegetable magic happening.
 The broken squash with red beans, cranberry sauce, and Abenaki cornbread was a standout on the fall tasting menu, along with the earthy fire-roasted maitakes, silky mashed potatoes, and herbed gravy that followed.

 On my trip to Bali, I saved the best for last.
-Indonesian ingredients meet modern French gastronomy at Mozaic, and the result is phenomenal.
+Indonesian ingredients meet modern French gastronomy at Mozaic, and the results are phenomenal.
 I originally selected the 6-course tasting menu, then switched to 8 courses because I was blown away by first couple dishes.
 This caramelized bedugul cauliflower with cepe mushrooms and walnuts in a creamy curry leaf infusion was absolutely divine.
 The service was excellent, and the garden room was picturesque.

 Quaintrelle remains one of the best non-vegan restaurants to enjoy amazing vegetable plates.
 I had the pleasure of working with Quaintrelle again on another Veganizer popup, and the summer menu was incredible from start to finish.
 Everything that comes out of Chef Ryley Eckerley’s kitchen is so special, like this summer tomatoes dish with embered cucumber, blistered peppers, ripe peach, earthy porcini, creamy miso tahini, and basil.